Binary branching processes with Moran type interactions: Applications

 \subsection{Numerical properties of the constrained branching process}

-The aim of this section is to discuss some of the numerical properties of the $N_{min}$--$N_{max}$ process defined in Section~\ref{sec:descr}, see Remark~\ref{rem-NminNmax}.
+The aim of this section is to discuss some of the numerical properties of the $N_{min}$--$N_{max}$ process defined in Remark~\ref{rem-NminNmax} of Section~\ref{sec:descr}, which we restate here for convenience.
+For two integers $N_{min}\neq 1$ and $N_{max}$, with $0\leq N_{min}\leq N_{max}$, we define the $N_{min}$--$N_{max}$ process as the particle system defined in Section~\ref{sec:descr} with the parameter choices

 In Section~\ref{sec:compFVNminNmax1}, we first make comparisons between this algorithm and the fixed size Moran type algorithm studied in \cite{DelMoral2004,DelMoral2013}.
 We will often use the abbreviation FV IPS to refer to the latter, in reference to the name {\it Fleming Viot interacting particle system}, which has been used in several instances in the literature.
 In Section~\ref{sec:filtering}, we introduce a filtering method to deal with numerical discrepancies occurring in situations where $\Pi_T^A\Pi^B_T$ has high variance.